SofaPirate/Plaquette/docs/getting_started.rst

   If you want to visualize the values of both waves on your computer, you can print them on the serial port.
 For this you need to create a ``Plotter``.
 You can do so by adding the following line at the top of your sketch:
-   If you want to visualize the values of both waves on your computer, you can do so via a special object called a Plotter.
-Here is how you add a Plotter object:

    .. code:: cpp

     Plotter plotter(115200);

   The ``Plotter`` unit type provides a parameter to define baud rate, or the speed of message transmission.